EndPointCorp/end-point-blog/2011/01/17/sinatra-ecommerce-tutorial.html.md

 ### Configuration

-You might notice above that there is a "settings" hash used in the payment gateway connection request.
-I create a configuration file which sets up some configuration variables in Sinatra's configure do block:
+You might notice above that there is a “settings” hash used in the payment gateway connection request.
+I create a configuration file which sets up some configuration variables in Sinatra’s configure do block:

 ```ruby
 # sinatrashop/configuration.rb